contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/tutorials/01_test-web-api.md

 <a class="anchor" name="introduction"></a>
 # Introduction

 In this tutorial, we will see how to build an API test from an existing web application.
 We simply need a browser and Restlet Client.
-The [HAR file format](https://en.wikipedia.org/wiki/.har) will be used as a bridge between the two.
+The <a href="https://en.wikipedia.org/wiki/.har" target="_blank">HAR file format <i class="fa fa-external-link" style="font-size: 12px" aria-hidden="true"></i></a> will be used as a bridge between the two.

 A web app is usually composed of a frontend and a backend.
 The backend exposes a REST API which is used by the frontend to consume data.